trussworks/terraform-aws-ou-scp/README.md

 * Restrict Regional Operations (LimitRegions)
 * Require S3 encryption (DenyIncorrectEncryptionHeader + DenyUnEncryptedObjectUploads)

-## Terraform Versions

-_This is how we're managing the different versions._
-Terraform 0.12.
-Pin module version to ~> 2.0.
-Submit pull-requests to master branch.

-Terraform 0.11.
-Pin module version to ~> 1.0.
-Submit pull-requests to terraform011 branch.

 ### Usage for combined policy statements

 To include a policy in your combined policy block, set it to `true`.
 Otherwise omit the policy variable.